niltwill/vc-updatedscm/README.md

 [*] Ingame maverick from "Phnom Penh '86" now matches the cutscene Maverick's colour [*] Tommy's sitting position inside the Maverick is now at the back seat in mission "Phnom Penh '86" (when picked up by Lance after you got the money) that doesn't make any sense
 [*] Tommy now walks over to Lance's Stallion during the beginning of 'Rub Out'.

-[*] Fixed mansion spawn point for Pizza bike, after completing the Pizza Delivery sidemission, it now spawns there properly (only after you passed the mission 'Rub Out', however).
-[*] Dark sky glitch during 'Shakedown' and 'Bar Brawl' fixed [*] Random stinger blocking Haitian Drug Factory Entrance during 'Cannon Fodder' replaced with a Voodoo [*] Restored unused 'yt_gangplnk_tmp' prop at the marina [*] The hidden package under Starfish Island is no longer below the ground [*] Added long-needed Ambulance spawn point in front of hospital in Little Havana (similar to Vice City Stories).
+[*] Random stinger blocking Haitian Drug Factory Entrance during 'Cannon Fodder' replaced with a Voodoo [*] Restored unused 'yt_gangplnk_tmp' prop at the marina [*] Added long-needed Ambulance spawn point in front of hospital in Little Havana (similar to Vice City Stories).
 [*] Solid black palette used for UC vehicles changed to a lighter shade (still black).
 [*] At the Pole Position Strip Club, if the barkeeper's alive, she will now say some random lines to you if you get nearby to the counter (these were unused audio).
-[*] Fixed clothing pickups for Havana outfit
-[*] Fixed a player animation stuck bug in 'The Job' (when you get out of the car around the bank area).

 [*] Restored Tommy's speaking animation with the french in "Mall Shoutout" and with Lance in "Guardian Angels" (at the carpark).
-[*] Lance now does not disappear instantly in Guardian Angels after the bike ambush (if you ever looked back before getting on the bike, he just vanished without a trace...).
+[*] Lance now doesn't disappear instantly in Guardian Angels after the bike ambush (if you ever looked back before getting on the bike, he just vanished without a trace...).
 [*] Phnom Penh '86 now includes three additional audio lines: "You sure is better at shooting than talking." and "Thanks.
 You're a real charmer yourself." and "I know, Tommy."
 [*] Supply & Demand now includes the lines: "We made it!
 Those other boats ain't VIP class." (when reaching the Marquis), "They're matchwood!
 And fish food!" while damaging the cuban ships, plus "Bridge coming up!" after the jetty part (if the helicopter is still there).
 [*] In The Job mission, Tommy now says "New threads, huh?
 You need more than that, pal!" during the closing cutscene in response to Kent Paul.
 Also the line from "Yeah, and you'll put somebody's eye out!" is now said after "For god's sake, Phil, stop waving that thing around!"
-[*] Fixed some typos in conversation text editings.

-+Fixed from the Japanese re-release:
-[*] The message 'Come back when you have finished the Biker gang missions.' is shown for 4 seconds instead of 1 [*] Duration of Pole Position mission complete cutscene is slightly longer.
-[*] The Infernus spawn inside the mall is disabled during 'All Hands On Deck!'
-[*] The driver of Candy's car in 'Recruitment Drive' can no longer be shot while in the car.
-[*] The limo driver and Candy can no longer be shot while in the car in 'Martha's Mug Shot'.
-In addition, the driver no longer responds to threats and the limo is fireproof.
-[*] During 'Cannon Fodder', the player now leaves the taxi slightly before the Cubans, instead of right after.
-[*] The Voodoo's with Cubans in 'Trojan Voodoo' are now fireproof, and the Cubans no longer respond to threats.
-[*] The Topfun van is no longer locked in position at the end of 'Bombs Away!'
-[*] Bugfix in 'Love Juice' regarding trying to pick up Mercedes.
-It is now only possible in a car or motorcycle (with exception Pizza Boy/Baggage) as per instructed.
-No more easy heli rides!
-[*] The player is now removed from any vehicle and the vehicle despawned after the intro cutscene in 'Publicity Tour' if he was in one.
-[*] Lance now appears as IGBudy3 instead of the usual IGBuddy in 'Death Row'.
 [*] Removed a misplaced pedestrian in the cutscene of the mission 'Messing With the Man' (only his head was visible).

 +Added some audio lines ingame: